Browse our guides or talk to our team.

 Some industries or organizations will have a set of criteria to determine which risks are tolerable and which risks require action.

-Using the examples above, the risk assessment team may decide that the level of risk associated with an error in the blueprints is unacceptable.
-They can address this risk by assigning an additional architect or engineer to the project so that they can have an extra expert review the project plans before starting construction.
-This may cost more, but they determine that the extra cost is worth minimizing the risk and could try to pass some of that cost on to the client.
+Using the examples above, you may decide that the level of risk associated with an error in the blueprints is unacceptable.
+You can address this risk by assigning an additional architect or engineer to the project so that they can have an extra expert review the project plans before starting construction.
+This may cost more, but you determine that the extra cost is worth minimizing the risk and could try to pass some of that cost on to the client.

-On the other hand, they could decide to take no action against the risk of changes from the future homeowner.
-Because of the fee structure they put in place, they think changes are unlikely and will have little impact on their overall business goals.
+On the other hand, you could decide to take no action against the risk of changes from the future homeowner.
+Because of the fee structure in place, you think changes are unlikely and will have little impact on overall business goals.
 Choosing to take no action is a common outcome within the evaluation process, but it’s still beneficial to identify and analyze these risks so that all stakeholders understand the position the business is in.

 By setting standards for how you rate or rank likelihood or perceived impacts on projects, you can make a risk assessment process more iterative.
 As you work to mitigate risks, you can better document what helped and what did not.
 You can define which stakeholders or lines of business should always be involved so that every assessment involves a well-rounded set of opinions.
 And, as you document your assessments, you can more easily reference them in the future.